-Students with prior poor academic performance may petition, on the advice of the Academic Dean and with the approval of the Academic Board, to have certain courses removed from the calculation of the overall Grade Point Average.
+Students with prior poor academic performance may petition, on the advice of the Dean of Faculty and with the approval of the Academic Board, to have certain courses removed from the calculation of the overall Grade Point Average.
 This policy is restricted to students that are returning after an absence of several years or have changed majors.
 The intent is to remove from calculation of the GPA courses that no longer have any bearing on the new degree program being pursued.

-The Academic Dean chairs the Academic Board composed of the chairs of the Arts and Sciences, Engineering, International Business and Logistics, Marine Science, Marine Transportation, and Naval Science departments; one faculty member elected by the Faculty Senate; the Dean of Student Services; the Commandant; and the directors of Accessibility Services, Athletics, and Admissions.
+The Dean of Faculty chairs the Academic Board composed of the chairs of the Arts and Sciences, Engineering, International Business and Logistics, Marine Science, Marine Transportation, and Naval Science departments; one faculty member elected by the Faculty Senate; the Dean of Student Services; the Commandant; and the directors of Accessibility Services, Athletics, and Admissions.

 Sitting as advisory members are the Registrar, and the directors of Financial Aid and Residential Life & Student Activities.

 All students’ records will be reviewed for satisfactory academic progress at the close of each semester.
 An automated report will be generated using the standards listed above and identifying students to be placed in one of the following statuses:

 The Dean of Faculty will consult with a subcommittee of the Academic Board and will review those students not meeting the minimal standards for continued enrollment and approve those listed for dismissal.
 Students dismissed will be notified and informed that they may appeal the decision to the Academic Board which will be chaired by the Dean of Faculty.
 To appeal a dismissal decision, the students will be required to write an appeal letter and explain any extenuating circumstances that contributed to their poor performance, explain what steps they have or will take to correct the situation, and explain how they plan to meet the academic requirements, including participation in the PFD advising program.
 The Academic Board will review all appeals and their decision will be final.